Rescuers race against time in search for survivors in Japan after powerful quakes leave 73 dead | Science-Environment

 Rescuers race against time in search for survivors in Japan after powerful quakes leave 73 dead

-Japanese rescue workers and canine units searched urgently through rubble on Wednesday ahead of predicted bitter cold and heavy rain in what the prime minister called a race against time after powerful earthquakes killed at least 73 people in western Japan.Ishikawa prefecture and nearby areas were shaken by a 4.9 magnitude aftershock on Wednesday one of dozens that have followed Mondays magnitude 7.6 temblor centred near Noto, about 300 kilometres from Tokyo on the opposite coast.
+Japanese rescue workers and canine units searched urgently through rubble on Wednesday ahead of predicted bitter cold and heavy rain in what the prime minister called a race against time after powerful earthquakes killed at least 73 people in western Japan.Fifteen people were listed as officially missing and possibly trapped under collapsed buildings.Ishikawa prefecture and nearby areas were shaken by more aftershocks on Wednesday, adding to the dozens that followed Mondays magnitude 7.6 temblor centred near Noto, about 300 kilometres from Tokyo on the opposite coast.

 - Country: